Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 And tenant B sends 40 req/min

-Then tenant A receives temporary limit for 60 seconds
+Then tenant A gets a temporary limit for 60 seconds

 And evidence contains tenant_id, limit_reason, and expires_at

-Stress against the Goodhart trap is conducted as a separate mini-analysis.
-The Implementor gets a task to reduce MTTR from 6 to 2 minutes and proposes aggressive auto-escalation on the first alert event.
+A stress test against the Goodhart trap is run as a separate mini-breakdown.
+The Implementor is given the task of reducing MTTR from 6 to 2 minutes and proposes aggressive auto-escalation on the first alert event.

-Make the Verifier check not only speed but also side effects:
+Force the Verifier to check not only speed but also side effects:

-• rollback-flapping frequency (repeated rollbacks in a short window);
+• the frequency of rollback-flapping (repeated rollbacks within a short window);

-If the fast plan increases false_escalation_rate above the allowed threshold, the Coordinator records FAIL(reason=metric corruption) in judgment.md and demands a validation.md fix, not a cosmetic chat explanation.
-Thus arbitration learns to distinguish real improvement from optimizing one number at the cost of operational resilience.
+If the fast plan raises false_escalation_rate above the allowed threshold, the Coordinator records FAIL(reason=metric corruption) in judgment.md and requires a change to validation.md, not a cosmetic explanation in chat.
+This is how arbitration learns to distinguish a real improvement from optimizing a single number at the cost of operational stability.

 Summary